Laugharne/solana_rareskills/02 - The minimum Rust you need to know/09 - Rust Structs and Attribute-like and Custom Derive Macros.md

 }
 ```

 ## How macros can modify structs

 In our tutorial on function-like macros, we saw how macros can expand code like `println!(...)` and `msg!(...)` in large Rust code.
 The other kind of macros we care about in the context of Solana is the attribute-like macro and the derive macro.
-We can see all three (function-like, attribute-like, and derive) macros in the starter program anchor creates:
+We can see all three (**function-like**, **attribute-like**, and **derive**) macros in the starter program anchor creates:

 ![](assets/2024-02-17-11-09-01.png)

-To get an intuition for what the attribute-like macros is doing, we will create two macros: one to add fields to a struct and another that removes them.
+To get an intuition for what the attribute-like macros is doing, we will create two macros:
+- one to **add fields** to a struct
+- and another that **removes them**.

 ## Example 1: attribute-like macro, inserting fields

-To gain a better understanding of how Rust attributes and macros work, we will create an [attribute-like macro](https://doc.rust-lang.org/book/ch19-06-macros.html) that:
+To gain a better understanding of how Rust attributes and macros work, we will create an [**attribute-like macro**](https://doc.rust-lang.org/book/ch19-06-macros.html) that:

 1.  takes a struct which does **not** have the fields `foo` and `bar`, of type `i32`
 2.  inserts those fields into the struct